Harsh311001/Zepto-SQL-Queries/README.md

 - Top 10 best-value products based on the discount percentage.
 - Products with High MRP but Out of Stock
-- Customer order frequency and segmentation
+- Estimated Revenue for each category
 - Inventory and stock status tracking
 - Orders by city/region and delivery zones
 - Cancellations and return rate analytics